alex-nicat/ietf-dprive-phase2-requirements/draft-ietf-dprive-phase2-requirements.md

 # Acknowledgments
 {:numbered="false"}

 The authors would like to thank Scott Hollenbeck for his early feedback and providing text for the Internet Draft.
+We would also like to thank Duane Wessels for the feedback on the mailing list, and Peter van Dijk for his comments in personal conversations.